tkl-labo/NLP/hmm/yng/README.md

 A simple tagger based on first-order HMM
 ===
 + train.cc - learning parameters for first-order HMM
- - assume words with low frequency as unknown words
+ - use tag distribtion for rare words to estimate that for unknown words
  - apply laplace smoothing for transition probabilities

             > g++ -I. -Wall -O2 -g train.cc -o train